 There are 3 ways a consulting engagement can help you.

-Do – The consultant takes you through a process of discovery, makes a set of recommendations using best practices and then executes the recommendations you agree upon.
+Do – The consultant takes you through a process of discovery, makes a set of recommendations using best practices, and then executes the recommendations you agree upon.

-Guide – The consultant takes you through the discovery process, educates you on best practices, makes a set of recommendations and enables you to execute the recommendations in partnership with the consultant.
+Guide – The consultant takes you through the discovery process, educates you on best practices, makes a set of recommendations, and enables you to execute the recommendations in partnership with the consultant.

-Advise – The consultant educates you on best practices, provides tools and templates needed for you to develop your own recommendations and execute the recommendations you create.
+Advise – The consultant educates you on best practices, and provides tools and templates needed for you to develop your own recommendations and execute the recommendations you create.